intel/cri-resource-manager/docs/policy/rdt.md

 the CLOSes according to its configuration at startup or whenever the configuration changes.

+CRI-RM maintains a direct mapping between Pod QoS classes and RDT classes.
+If RDT is enabled CRI-RM tries to assign containers into an RDT class with a name matching their Pod QoS class.
+This default behavior can be overridden with pod annotations.

+## Class Assignment

-By default there is a direct mapping between Pod QoS classes and RDT classes: the containers of the Pod get an RDT class with the same name as its QoS class (Guaranteed, Burstable or Besteffort).
-However, that can be overridden with the `rdtclass.cri-resource-manager.intel.com` Pod annotation.
-You can also specify RDT classes other than Guaranteed, Burstable or Besteffort.
-In this case, the Pod can only be assigned to these classes with the Pod annotation, though.
+By default, containers get an RDT class with the same name as its Pod QoS class (Guaranteed, Burstable or Besteffort).
+If the RDT class is missing the container will be assigned to the system root class.

+The default behavior can be overridden with pod annoations:

+- `rdtclass.cri-resource-manager.intel.com/pod: <class-name>` specifies a
+  pod-level default that will be used for all containers of a pod
+- `rdtclass.cri-resource-manager.intel.com/container.<container-name>: <class-name>`
+   specifies container-specific assignment, taking preference over possible pod-level annotation (above)

+With pod annoations it is possible to specify RDT classes other than Guaranteed, Burstable or Besteffort.

-The default behavior can also be overridden by a policy but currently none of the builtin policies do that.
+The default assignment could also be overridden by a policy but currently none of the builtin policies do that.

 ## Configuration